Costa Coffee wakes up new markets with localized content — and caffeine

 Building a buzz around the globe

-Customer loyalty wasn’t the only thing Costa Coffee engineers were seeking.
-They needed a solution that would yield a quick return on business KPIs and a strategy capable of supporting the brand’s plans to enter the American and Japanese markets.
-It also wanted to tailor its web content for the locations where Costa Coffee was already established — Europe, the Middle East, and APAC.
-The goal was to have a tech stack that could grow with Costa Coffee.
-An API-first, headless solution was a no-brainer.
-Contentful came recommended by an internal engineer and after a quick proof of concept followed by approval from Coca-Cola, Costa Coffee was free to build their stack and architecture their way.
+Customer loyalty wasn’t the only thing Costa Coffee engineers were looking for though, they needed a solution that would yield a quick return on business KPIs.
+They needed a content solution and strategy capable of supporting the brand’s plans to enter the American and Japanese markets.
+It also wanted to tailor existing web content for the locations where Costa Coffee was already established — Europe, the Middle East and APAC — instead of starting from scratch.
+The goal was to obtain something more flexible that could grow with Costa Coffee.
+API-first, composable content platform Contentful came recommended by an internal engineer.
+After a quick proof of concept followed by approval from Coca-Cola, Costa Coffee was free to build their stack and architecture with global customers in mind.

-While Costa Coffee relies on Google Translate to speak customers’ languages — they speak to market-specific preferences with individualized websites supported by individual spaces and diverse content module libraries in Contentful.
+While Costa Coffee relies on Google Translate to speak customers’ languages — they address market-specific preferences with segmented websites supported by individual spaces and composable content modules in Contentful.
 “Each site follows the same brand guidelines but they are unique to each market.
-For example, the Japanese market — we're technical about their coffee, they want to see the details of where it’s sourced and there's also nutritional information.
+For example, the Japanese market — we're technical about their coffee.
+They want to see the details of where it’s sourced and the nutritional information.
 In Germany, it’s all about the experience — the smell and sound.
-Teams working for each market have the ability to customize the content and modules to these market-specific preferences,” said Sezin Cagil, Agile Delivery Manager with Costa Coffee.
+Teams working for each market have the ability to customize the content and modules to these market-specific preferences,” says Sezin Cagil, agile delivery manager with Costa Coffee.

 Going forward, Costa Coffee engineers are looking to streamline their Contentful user interface further.
 “We work as a group.
 We design with and learn from each other so it’s really important that every person has access to the tools and team members they need to get the project done,” added Cagil.
-Costa Coffee is already using Netlify to achieve some wins on this front and with Contentful’s vast App Marketplace, they’ll be able to introduce more as new needs arise in the future.
+Costa Coffee is already using Netlify to achieve some wins on this front and, with the Contentful Marketplace, they’ll be able to easily introduce other tools as new needs arise.